Drop-off program for children ages 18 months to three years.

-Parent and child classes for 18 month to 3-year-old children
+Parent and child classes for children ages 18 months to 3 years.

 The early years of a child’s life, full of wonder and joy, are also the most critical years of development.
 The Waldorf Playgroup and Bridge classes at the Waldorf School of Orange County offer children a rich environment for exploration and play and offer parents support in creating a healthy home life to create a solid foundation for learning.
 Through meeting together in a group with like–minded parents and an experienced Early Childhood Waldorf teacher each week, a warm and loving community is formed.